pangeacyber/pangea-multipass/examples/multipass_examples/README.md

 poetry install
 ```

-### Running the Github check:
+### Running the GitHub check:

-After you set the Github environment variables in the `examples\README.md` file, run this command:
+After you set the GitHub environment variables in the `examples\README.md` file, run this command:

 ```bash
 poetry run python 01-github-check.py